-Gr aduation Class of 2018 & Beyond
+Graduation Requirements

 Subject Minimum Credit Requirement-21.5

 English 4

 World Studies 1

 U.S. History 1

 U.S. Government 1

 Science 3 1 credit Biology; 1 credit Physical Science

 Math 4 Must include Alg.
-2 or Honors Alg.
-2
+2 or its equivalent

 Health 1/2

-Physical Education 1/2 Students may waive the physical education requirement with participa- tion in athletics, marching band, and/or cheerleading (for additional de- tails, check the HS Program of Studies).
+Physical Education 1/2 Students may waive the physical education requirement with participation in athletics, marching band, and/or cheerleading (for additional details, check the HS Program of Studies).
 Students who pursue this option must earn one half elective credit in another subject-area to meet the minimum credit requirement for graduation (21.5 credits).

-Information & Communication Technology 21 Digital Connec- tions 1/2
+Future Ready 1/2

-Financial Literacy Elective 1/2 The financial literacy elective requirement can be fulfilled by taking one of the following courses during the Sophomore, Junior or Senior year : Careers & Money Management, Financial Independence, Personal Finance, College Fundamentals, Principles of Entrepreneurship, Life Skills 1 or CBI 3 Related.
+Financial Literacy Elective 1/2 The financial literacy elective requirement can be fulfilled by taking one of the following courses during the Sophomore, Junior or Senior year : Business Academy, Careers & Money Management, Financial Independence, Personal Finance, College Fundamentals, AP Microeconomics, AP Macroeconomics, Life Skills or CBI 3 Related.
 Note: Taking one of these prior to the Sophomore year will not fulfill the graduation requirement.
-This requirement is strongly encouraged for 10th graders who are interested in Tolles Career &
+This requirement is strongly encouraged for 10th graders who are interested in Tolles Career & Technical Center.

-Senior Capstone 1/2 Technical Center.
-The Senior Capstone can be completed in a variety of ways/courses and must meet defined criteria.
-(For additional details, check the HS Pro- gram of Studies.)
-The Senior Capstone must be completed during the senior year.
-Athletic Eligibility: Physical Education classes and Senior Capstone do not count as 1 of the 5 (five) 1/2 credit classes.
+Capstone 1/2 The Capstone can be completed in a variety of ways/courses and must meet defined criteria.
+(For additional details, check the HS Program of Studies.)
+The Capstone must be completed by December of the senior year.
+Athletic Eligibility: Physical Education classes and Capstone do not count as 1 of the 5 (five) 1/2 credit classes.

-Additional Electives 5 Capstone do not count as 1 of the 5 (nve) 1/2 credit classes.
-1 credit must be earned in fine arts unless 2 semesters of fine arts coursework were successfully completed in middle school (grades 7-8).
-Participation in Tolles or CBI may fulfill the Fine Arts graduation require- ment.
+Additional Electives 5 1 credit must be earned in fine arts unless 2 semesters of fine arts coursework were successfully completed in middle school (grades 7-8).
+Participation in Tolles or CBI, or Career & Employ Development ("Work Study") may fulfill the Fine Arts graduation requirement.

-Elective credits must include one or any combination of world language, fine arts, business, career-technical education, family and consumer sci- ences, pre-engineering or English, Mathematics, Science, or Social Stud- ies not otherwise required.
+Elective credits must include one or any combination of world language, fine arts, business, career-technical education, family and consumer sciences, pre-engineering or English, Mathematics, Science, or Social Studies not otherwise required.

+A high school credit can be assigned for fine arts if two YEARS of middle school music were successfully completed AND the second year was an ADVANCED course.

 Students must earn 5.0 Elective Credits in content areas other than Wellness.

 TOTAL CREDITS 21.5